Patient Bill of Rights & Responsibilities

 - Sharing any concerns about you care with the healthcare team.

 - Following the treatment plan created for you to the best of your ability, and recognizing the risks and consequences of refusing treatment and/or leaving the hospital against medical advice.

 - Being courteous and respectful of other patients, visitors, and your healthcare team members.

-- Being respectful of SHHA property and complying with SHHA regulations and policies.
+- Being respectful of SHH property and complying with SHH regulations and policies.

-- Advising SHHA as early as possible if you are unable to keep an appointment.
+- Advising SHH as early as possible if you are unable to keep an appointment.